kasirgalabs/ERIC/README.md

 ```

 I am using --sysroot and --gcc-toolchain flags to compile for riscv.
 You need to have riscv-gnu-toolchain pre installed.
-For --sysroot and --gcc-toolchain flags you can look here that I answered on [stackoverflow](https://stackoverflow.com/questions/68580399/using-clang-to-compile-for-risc-v).
+For --sysroot and --gcc-toolchain flags you can look here that answered on [stackoverflow](https://stackoverflow.com/questions/68580399/using-clang-to-compile-for-risc-v).

 riscv32 object code (also `--elf2encryptedhex="<elf2encryptedhex-encryption options>"` flag given, so driver will run elf2encryptedhex obfuscator and also give .hex file output):